rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 The version 4.1.1 release is focused on adding new features needed for research:

 1. Added new seasonality method based upon rainfall data.
+2. Added new event (`introduce_mutant_event`) which allows mutations to be introduced in the popuation explicitly.
-2. Refactored movement model for better flexibility, better Burkina Faso model performance.
+3. Refactored movement model for better flexibility, better Burkina Faso model performance.
-3. Updated `DbReporter` to use ASCII character one (`SOH` or `☺`) to encode `\n\r` instead of removing them.
+4. Updated `DbReporter` to use ASCII character one (`SOH` or `☺`) to encode `\n\r` instead of removing them.
 Stored configurations can now have formatting restored.

 ### Version 4.1.0